Is Wind Renewable or Nonrenewable? Get the Facts

 How Wind Turbines Work

 Whether on land or at sea, these sturdy giants capture the wind's energy and turn it into mechanical power.
-This happens when their blades catch the wind and spin a shaft connected to a generator.
-Here mechanical energy is transformed into electrical power.
-This new electricity then travels down power lines to devices waiting to be powered.
+This happens when their wind turbine blades catch the wind and spin a shaft connected to a generator.
+Here, mechanical energy is transformed into electrical power.
+This new electricity then travels down the power grid to devices waiting to be powered.

 Types of Wind Turbines